instaclustr/terraform-provider-instaclustr/docs/resources/cluster.md

 `replica_nodes`|The number of Replica nodes in a generated Redis Cluster.|Redis|Required (Integers) `dedicated_zookeeper`|Indicate whether this Kafka cluster should allocate dedicated Zookeeper nodes|Kafka|false `zookeeper_node_size`|If `dedicated_zookeeper` is true, then it is the node size for the dedicated Zookeeper nodes.
 Have a look [here](https://www.instaclustr.com/support/api-integrations/api-reference/provisioning-api/#section-create-cluster) (Kafka bundle options table) for node size options. |Kafka
 `zookeeper_node_count`|Indicates how many nodes are allocated to be Zookeeper nodes.
-For KAFKA bundle, if `dedicated_zookeeper` is false, then it indicates how many Kafka nodes also have ZooKeeper services in them. |Kafka, APACHE_ZOOKEEPER
+For KAFKA bundle, if `dedicated_zookeeper` is false, then it indicates how many Kafka nodes also have ZooKeeper services in them. |Kafka, ZooKeeper